emersunn/archivePhotos/README.md

 ## Prior to use

 - Make sure your photo library is up-to-date.
 In Photos.app go to Settings → iCloud → Download originals to this Mac.
-- While still in Photos.app, click on Library → all photos to check the download progres.
+- While still in Photos.app, click on Library → All Photos to check the download progres.
 Progress shows at the bottom of the window.
 - Once all photos are downloaded execute the script.

 ## Usage